gustavochm/phasepy/README.rst

 Installation
 ------------

-Get the latest version of thermo from https://pypi.python.org/pypi/phasepy/
+Get the latest version of phasepy from https://pypi.python.org/pypi/phasepy/

 If you have an installation of Python with pip, simple install it with: